knawd/deployer/README.md

 ## Overview

-This project creates a build of the latest [WASMEdge](https://github.com/WasmEdge/WasmEdge) enabled [crun release](https://github.com/containers/crun).
+This project creates a build of the latest [crun release](https://github.com/containers/crun) with [WASMEdge](https://github.com/WasmEdge/WasmEdge)/[wasmtime](https://wasmtime.dev/)/[wasm-nodejs](https://github.com/mhdawson/crun/tree/node-wasm-experiment) support and provides a helm chart and executable to assist with the deployment onto public cloud.

 This build is then bundled into a vendored container along with an executable to help with the deployment.